 Step 5: The Closing

 The closing process will be handled by a closing attorney or title agent.
-Most of the work will be done by the closing agent, but you may need to provide certain documents.
+Most of the work will be done by the closing agent but you may need to provide certain documents.
 It is important that you are always available to complete any requests as soon as possible.
-You’ll also want to maintain contact with the buyers between the time of contract acceptance and the closing.
+It’s important to maintain contact with the buyers between the time of contract acceptance and the closing.

 The biggest obstacle in most transactions is the buyer’s mortgage.